emiruz/data-analysis-with-x/joint-regression/README.md

 that the transformation is not "blind", but serves directly to improve model fit.
-Moreover, we can chain transformations/models together to achieve flexible parameterised pipelines all parts of which are then jointly optimised.
+Moreover, we can chain transformations/models together to achieve flexible parameterised pipelines all parts of which are jointly optimised.

 There are two main facilitators for this way of modelling:
 (1) differentiable programming *ala* autodiff and gradient descent, and (2) global optimisation.
-Point 1 is well suited to fitting neural network architectures and well behaved continuous parametric functions otherwise.
+Point 1 is well suited to fitting neural network architectures and well behaved continuous parametric functions.
 Point 2 is moreso how scientists have been fitting all sorts of parametric models since the 80s, which is the approach I've taken in this demonstration.

-Statistical models are typically conceived as invertable parameteric functions, by which I mean that we start with some function which we imagine generates the data we are seeing, and then implement some procedure to recover the function parameters from the data.
+Statistical models are typically conceived as invertable parametric functions.
+That is, we start with some function which we imagine generates the data we are seeing, and then implement some procedure to recover the function parameters from the data.
 Take for example a power transform attached to a linear regression:

-$$ y = \alpha g(x) + \beta $$
+$$ y = \alpha g(x;\lambda) + \beta $$

 where $g(x;\lambda)$ is the power transform parameterised by $\lambda$, and $\alpha,\beta$ are the coefficients of a linear regression.
-You can think of it as using a power transform to "flatten" the data before fitting it, and it has the effect of making drastically more series amenable to simple linear regression.
+You can think of it as using a power transform to "flatten" the data before fitting it, and it has the effect of making drastically more data series amenable to simple linear regression.

 ## A flexible non-linear function